copsTvFan/cops-episode-guide/guide.md

 ## S01E06
 ## CP-105

+Aired 1989-04-15.

-**Broward County, FL #6** (aired 1989-04-15)
+**Broward County, FL #6**

 - (Pre-Super Bowl Prostitution Sweeps) Capt.
-Ron Cacciatore goes to a house S06E01 called 'Cherry's' with all girl staff.
+Ron Cacciatore goes to a house number 601 called 'Cherry's' with all girl staff.
 He rings the bell and is let in.
 He finds three scantily clad women and one who covers herself up and when asked what the place is for she says it is her first day and she is a dancer.
   He asks what the bed in the living room is for and she says it is not a bed